 PAVE NC (Pan-Asian Voices and Experiences of North Carolina) is a nonpartisan, volunteer-led initiative created to educate by sharing real stories and experiences of Asian American and Pacific Islanders in N.C. and provide a platform to connect AAPI communities so that they may collaborate with and support each other.

-Each week in May, we will feature local Asian Americans as part of this new storytelling series to elevate our voices and tell a broad array of personal experiences.
-Among those to be introduced in May is a fascinating local couple who run their own dental practice together, a downtown restaurant owner with an innovative vision, and an admirable Greensboro native whose work with NCAAT (NC Asian Americans Together) fosters community among Asian Americans and allies statewide.
-The series will continue with an ongoing monthly feature starting in June.
+Each week in May, and periodically throughout the year, we feature North Carolina-based Asian Americans as part of this storytelling series to elevate our voices and tell a broad array of personal experiences.
+Among those we’ve introduced are a fascinating local couple who run their own dental practice together, a downtown restaurant owner with an innovative vision, a nanoscientist, nonprofit leaders, political activists, entrepreneurs, authors and other creatives, and even an MMA fighter.

 To ensure access, we are self-funding all content creation associated with each story and are donating it for free use.
-We encourage schools, nonprofits, businesses, places of worship, and organizations to share, leverage, and utilize this content as a means to build awareness and demonstrate commitment in standing against AAPI hate.
+We encourage schools, nonprofits, businesses, places of worship, and organizations to share, leverage, and utilize this content as a means to build awareness and demonstrate commitment to the AAPI community.

-The “open source” content for each interviewee includes: an article featuring their personal story, professional photography, a summary video, the whole interview video via Zoom and the podcast version.
+The “open source” content for each interviewee can include: an article featuring his/her/their personal story, professional photography, a summary video, interview segments, and a podcast version.
 For more information, go to the Stories section.

 To volunteer as a future featured interviewee or as a creative, or become a sponsor, please scroll down and tell us more about your interest.